 All Test Parameters options must be presented in the form of a discrete choice (i.e. dropdown, pick list, radio button etc.).

-Path to valid XL test plans shall be saved in LV as constant (Register Key??) and presented as a choice by Test name configured by the Maintenance User.
+Path to valid XL test plans shall be saved in a non-volatile means and presented as a choice by Test name configured by the Maintenance User.

-The system shall be configured and initialized and shall report any NOT READY to test status: i.e. no functional instrument, out of calibration data, error reading test Plan etc.).
+The system shall be configured, initialized and shall report any NOT READY to test status: i.e. no functional instrument, out of calibration data, error reading test Plan etc.).